Umaima-Dev-86/CodeAlpha_ObjectDetection/README.md

 # CodeAlpha_ObjectDetection
 This project, completed during the CodeAlpha Artificial Intelligence Internship, implements a real-time computer vision system for object detection and tracking.
+The pipeline is set up to process real-time video input from a webcam or external video files using OpenCV.
+It leverages pre-trained state-of-the-art models, such as YOLO or Faster R-CNN, to perform object detection and draw bounding boxes around identified objects.
+Furthermore, the system applies robust tracking algorithms like SORT or Deep SORT to follow objects across frames and displays the final output with labels and unique tracking IDs in real time.